 Monday-Friday 8am-5pm & By Appointment

-Virginia Tech University Libraries is home to a history of food & drink collecting area of more than 4,600 books and publications, as well as more than 100 manuscript collections.
-The majority of this collection is housed in Special Collections and University Archives.
+Virginia Tech University Libraries is home to a history of food & drink collecting area of more than 7,000 books and publications, as well as more than 100 manuscript collections.
+In November 2020, we also took over management of The Food Timeline and the private book collection of the site's late creator, Lynne Olver.
+The majority of the food and drink collecting area is housed in Special Collections and University Archives.
 The history of food & drink materials covers a variety of subjects and topics.
 Specific subsets of this collecting area include:

 More broadly speaking, in addition to sharing 350 years of recipes and cookbooks, the history of food & drink collecting area also helps document early American cookery, southern cookery, social history, household management, home remedies, domestic economy/economy history, dietetics/nutrition, customs and eating habits, food processing/preservation, and eating/cooking in wartime.
 You can read more about the History of Food & Drink materials on our website.

 We have about 100 manuscript collections in our History of Food & Drink collecting area.
 Manuscript collections are made up of a variety of primary and secondary source materials, including handwritten recipe books, faculty papers, pamphlets and ephemera, and corporate advertisements.
-You can browse the list of collections online.
+You can browse the list of collections online through ArchivesSpace.

 We are beginning to digitize food-related manuscripts or items from manuscript collections and will continue to do so in the future.
 Digitized manuscripts are available online.